Spatial correlations of charm and anticharm quarks at hadronisation

 \section{Theoretical challenges}

 Quantum Chromodynamics (QCD) is the commonly accepted theory of strong interactions.
-However, attempts to derive precise quantitative predictions for multi-particle production in high-energy collisions from the QCD have been unsuccessful.
-Predictions of QCD–inspired models suffer from large uncertainties.
+However, attempts to derive precise quantitative predictions for multi-particle production in high-energy collisions from QCD have been unsuccessful.
+Predictions of QCD–inspired models suffer from uncertainties that are difficult to estimate.
 Here, we discuss them in aspects relevant to this work.

 The most popular QCD-inspired approaches to predict hadron production in heavy-ion collisions are based on classical approximations.
-For instance, these are the relativistic kinetic theory and hydrodynamic models~\cite{Florkowski:Phenomenology}.
-In the context of heavy-ion collisions, the quantum effects are expected to be large or even dominant with respect to the classical predictions, at least regarding the flow of energy and momentum~\cite{Tinti:2023mtv}.
-This is because the typical action scale of the system, a few hundred (at most) of MeV's of temperature and spatial changes in a fraction of a femtometer, is smaller than $\hbar c \simeq 200$ MeV$\cdot$fm.
+For instance, this is the case for the relativistic kinetic theory and hydrodynamic models~\cite{Florkowski:Phenomenology}.
+In heavy-ion collisions, the quantum effects are expected to be large or even comparable to the classical predictions, at least regarding the flow of energy and momentum~\cite{Tinti:2023mtv}.
+This is because the typical action scale of the system, a few hundred (at most)~MeV of temperature and spatial changes by a fraction of a femtometer, is smaller than $\hbar c \simeq 200$ MeV$\cdot$fm.
 The surprising success of hydrodynamical models in describing nuclear reactions can probably be traced back either to the attractor dynamics~\cite{Jankowski:2023fdz} or the generalized off-shell hydrodynamic expansion~\cite{Tinti:2023kpq}.
 In any case, these arguments hold only for the hydrodynamic variables and not, for instance, for the two-particle correlations.
 Operators' expectation values, such as the energy density in hydrodynamics, are generally considered.
 Still, their fluctuations (e.g., variance and higher-order moments) and related correlations are more difficult to deal with.